-SKIRT: Skirt length is knee length or slightly above the knee.

-PANTS: For business casual, dress pants are great.
-For professional, you want suit pants that match a jacket.

-JACKET: Some form of jacket is preferred.
+- Skirt: Skirt length is knee length or slightly above the knee. - Pants: For business casual, dress pants are great.
+For professional, suit pants should match a jacket. - Jacket: Some form of jacket is preferred.
 A sweater or opposing-colored jacket is good for casual dress.
-A matching jacket is appropriate for a more professional look.

-SHOES: Professional shoes are solid and cover all toes.
+A matching jacket is appropriate for a more professional look. - Shoes: Professional shoes should be solid and cover all toes.